sderosiaux/every-single-day-i-tldr/README.md

 I'm writing articles on my [blog](https://www.sderosiaux.com/) about these topics.
 I'm the co-founder of https://www.conduktor.io/, a sweet Desktop client to manage a Kafka ecosystem.

+# 02-10-2020

+- https://www.hownormalami.eu/ How normal am I?
+Interesting to try out by yourself

 # 24-09-2020

 - https://www.postgresql.org/about/news/2077/ PostgreSQL 13 Released!